 Feser has recently responded to my IJPR article.
 I will respond to his post in a series of blog posts.
-Check out Part 1, Part 2, Part 3, Part 4, Part 5, and Part 6.
 This post is Part 7, which deals with everything Feser says in his section ‘An argument against EIT’.
-In my next post, I’ll collect all the parts together into a single post.
+I have now collected all the parts together in a comprehensive response to Feser’s blog post, which you can read here.

 After spelling out the argument from the Principle of Proportionate Causality (PPC), Feser proceeds to address my rejoinders thereof.